Ajn0r/house-buddy/README.md

 - Google Fonts - Used for font selection

+- Pexels for images

 - Font Awesome - Used for the icons

 - Favicon.io - Used to implement the favicon on the website

+- Grammarly for writing all texts, hopefully, correct

 - DevTools - Chrome - to assist in the development of the project